TomoChain Price Hits $0.37 (TOMO)

 Buying and Selling TomoChain

-It is usually not possible to purchase alternative cryptocurrencies such as TomoChain directly using US dollars.
-Investors seeking to acquire TomoChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TomoChain using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as TomoChain directly using U.S. dollars.
+Investors seeking to acquire TomoChain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TomoChain using one of the exchanges listed above.

 Receive News & Updates for TomoChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TomoChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.